The Elim Pentecostal Church is a growing Movement of more than 550 Christian congregations in the UK and Ireland.

 ELIM IN HOLYHEAD

-Back in 1935 a team of evangelists came to Holyhead to hold a tent campaign sharing the good news of Jesus Christ and salvation to the people.
+Back in 1935, a team of evangelists came to Holyhead to hold a tent campaign sharing the good news of Jesus Christ.
 A marquee was put up on a field at the back of Newry Street.
 Pastor Edward Jeffries was the leader of the team.
-Edward’s father Stephen and brother George had already been touring the UK and overseas preaching the gospel and also praying for sick people to be healed.
-A great impact was made on the people of Holyhead and large crowds attended meetings every night for many weeks.
-The pubs and cinemas were left half empty.
-Lives were changed, people were converted in large numbers and many were healed of their sicknesses.
-Some are still alive today and can testify to the healing and saving power of Jesus Christ.
+Edward’s father Stephen & brother George had already been touring the UK and overseas preaching the gospel.
+The campaign had a great impact on the people of Holyhead, with large crowds attending meetings every night for many weeks.
+Pubs and cinemas were left half empty, and lives were changed.
+People were converted in large numbers with many healed of their sicknesses.

-Following the outcome of such times of blessing, it was felt that a building was needed to enable people to meet on a regular basis to worship God.
-A place was chosen in Trearddur Square and was built by uncle and nephew team David and John Williams.
-The new church was called ‘Bethel Temple’.
-A minister was appointed to care for the congregation by the name of Pastor Rees Edwards of Ammanford in South Wales.
-This new pastor worked along with his wife to further the proclamation of the Gospel and extending of the kingdom of God.
+Following the campaign it was felt that a building was needed for people to meet together on a regular basis to worship God.
+Trearddur Square was the chosen location for the church building, and was built by uncle and nephew team David & John Williams.
+It was called "Bethel Temple."
+The first minister of the church was Pastor Rees Edwards & his wife, who came from Ammanford in South Wales.

-Not long after this time, the Elim Foursquare Gospel Alliance stepped into the work in Holyhead and appointed Pastor Lesley Hawes and his wife in 1945 to lead the church They had a son Gaius and a daughter Pearl.
-The format of the meetings continued as set out in the beginning.
-Sunday morning and evening services with Sunday School in the afternoon.
-Prayer meeting on Tuesday afternoon and Bible study on Thursday evenings.
-There was a ladies fellowship on Tuesday afternoons and Sunshine Corner meetings ‘For Children under 99’ Also there were Saturday evening celebration gatherings each week and also an after church meeting at 7.30 on a Sunday evening.
-This enabled members of other denominations who desired to join in the Pentecostal experience to come along and hear words of testimony and song.
-The singing af the Moody and Sankey Hymns was thrilling for the congregation as they praised God for the wonderful work done in their lives.
+In 1945, the Elim Foursquare Gospel Alliance appointed Pastor Lesley Hawes & his wife with their children Gaius & Pearl, to lead the church.
+Sunday morning and evening services were held with Sunday School in the afternoon.
+Prayer meeting was on Tuesday afternoons, and Bible study on Thursday evenings.
+There was a ladies fellowship on Tuesday afternoons, and Sunshine Corner meetings ‘for children under 99.’
+There were also Saturday evening celebration gatherings each week, and an after church meeting at 7.30pm on a Sunday evening which enabled members of other denominations to join in the pentecostal experience.
+The singing of the Moody & Sankey hymns was thrilling for the congregation as they praised God for the wonderful work done in their lives.

-In the 1950’s pastor and Mrs FJ Day were appointed to the church with their daughter Carol, as pastor and Mrs Hawes were called to another pastorate.
-Then came Pastor and Mrs A Johnson.
-Then came Pastor and Mrs R Smith with their son David and daughter Christine.
-During this time it was discovered that the building in Trearddur Square was in need of major repairs and unsuitable for services as it failed to meet the councils criteria for public usage.
-Another building became available in London Rd.
-This building had originally been a Welsh Chapel but for many years had been used as a food storage depot.
-Negotiations were made with the owners and the building purchased by the Elim Pentecostal Church and re established as a place of worship in the 1960’s
+In the 1950’s, Pastor & Mrs F J Day with their daughter Carol, led the church when Pastor & Mrs Hawes were called to another pastorate.
+Next was Pastor & Mrs A Johnson, followed by Pastor & Mrs R Smith with their children David & Christine.
+During this time, it was discovered that the building in Trearddur Square was in need of major repairs, and was deemed unsuitable for services as it failed to meet the councils criteria for public usage.
+Another building became available in London Road, originally a Welsh Chapel, though for many years had been used as a food storage depot.
+Negotiations were made with the owners and the building purchased by the Elim Pentecostal Church.

-In the early 1960’s, Pastor and mrs R Hodge came to the Holyhead pastorate with daughter Pamela and son Philip.
-They were followed by Pastor and Mrs H Dawson with their son Peter and daughter Sharon.
-Between 1969 and 1971 Rev and Mrs Derek Ricketts came into the ministry at Holyhead with their sons John, David, James and Simon.
-At this time the opportunity arose to move to a larger church premises near the town centre.
-It was decided by the members to sell the church in London Rd and purchase Brynhyfryd Chapel in Thomas St which was previously a Welsh Congregational Chapel.
+In the early 1960’s, Pastor & Mrs R Hodge with their children Pamela & Philip, led the church.
+They were followed by Pastor & Mrs H Dawson with their children Peter & Sharon.
+Between 1969 and 1971, Rev & Mrs Derek Ricketts with their sons John, David, James & Simon, led the church.
+During this time, the opportunity arose to move to a larger church premises near the town centre.
+The decision was made to sell the church in London Road, and purchase Brynhyfryd Chapel in Thomas Street, previously a Welsh Congregational Chapel.

-1976 – Rev and Mrs T Miles and sons Gary and Mark
+1976 Rev & Mrs T Miles with their children Gary & Mark

-1995 – 2001 Rev and Mrs P Lloyd Rimmer with son Jonathan and daughters Naomi and Carys
+1995 – 2001 Rev & Mrs P Lloyd Rimmer with their children Jonathan, Naomi & Carys

-2012 – 2016 - Following a two year absence of a Pastor, Rev and Mrs K Meggers and their sons Levi and Samuel joined the Church on 1st Jan 2012.
+2012 – 2016 [following a two year absence of Minister] Rev & Mrs K Meggers with their children Levi & Samuel